IllusiveAldebaran/cse15l-lab-reports/lab-report-2.md

 ### b) Bug 2, List Example

 For the test we try to merge at first just two simple Lists with one item.
 The second test tries to merge two Lists but with 2 and 3 strings.
-Both adhere to the ordered alphlabetically requirement.
+Both adhere to the ordered alphabetically requirement.

 ```
   @Test